mohit-sharma-87/DevHub-Articles/Migration to Realm Kotlin SDK.md

 The Realm Kotlin SDK supports the Kotlin Multiplatform architecture which enables you to have one common module for all your data needs for all platforms.
 But this doesn't mean you have to convert your app to KMM to use it, you can also use it directly in your Android app, and then later move to KMM.

-Let's understand the changes needed in the gradle file to use Realm Kotlin SDK, by comparing the previous implementation with the new one.
+Let's understand the changes needed in the Gradle file to use Realm Kotlin SDK, by comparing the previous implementation with the new one.

 In the project level `build.gradle`